-A home equity line of credit (HELOC) can be useful when you are needing a lump sum to remodel your home, make a large purchase, or consolidate debt.
-A form of revolving credit, a HELOC is secured by the equity in your home.
-This is an open-ended loan that can be paid down or charged up for the a set length of time, much like a credit card.
-The rate of interest changes (generally monthly).
+A home equity line of credit (HELOC) can be helpful when you are looking to borrow a lump sum to renovate your home, make a large purchase, or consolidate debt.
+Using the equity in your home as collateral, a HELOC is revolving credit.
+This is an open-ended loan that may be paid down or charged up for the term of the loan, similar to a credit card.
+The loan interest rate usually fluctuates every month

-With a HELOC, the lender will approve you for a specific amount of credit - the largest sum you may borrow at any given time under the plan.
-Your credit history, salary, debts and other financial circumstances can affect your credit limit.
-In order to assess your house's current market value, you will need an appraisal on your property.
-Your credit limit will be set considering all of the above, in addition to a fraction of your property's appraised market value, which is subtracted from the balance owed on your existing mortgage loan.
+Your lender will determine your credit limit (the maximum you may borrow) in the HELOC.
+Your credit history, income, debts and other financial circumstances can determine your credit limit.
+You are required to schedule an appraisal of your home to assess your home's up-to-date market value.
+Your credit limit will be set considering all of your financial information, in addition to a percentage of your home's appraised market value, which is subtracted from the balance owed on your existing mortgage.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.